n0mjs710/HBlink4/docs/connecting_to_hblink4.md

 ### For Repeater/Hotspot Operators

 If you're connecting TO an HBlink4 server, you typically don't need any special firewall configuration since you're making outbound connections.
+However you should be careful to note that the UDP session timer in your firewall must be longer than the interval at which your repater sends pings to the server, or the state entry could be removed, and you will not receive trafic from the server back to your repaeter.

 #### Outbound Traffic Requirements